-- Detailed seismic interpretation for identification of structures favorable for hydrocarbon accumulation, which mainly includes: - To construct the Base map of Study area. - To mark the Horizons and Structure on the seismic Section by using well data. - To construct the synthetic seismogram. - Generation of time and depth contour maps - Petro physical analysis to infer the reservoir properties. - Rock physics evaluation for reservoir zone. - Facies modeling for validation of petro physical analysis. - Depositional environment from sequence stratigraphy using well log data - Seismic colored inversion for impedance analysis.
+- Detailed seismic interpretation for identification of structures favorable for hydrocarbon accumulation, which mainly includes:

+- To construct the Base map of Study area.

+- To construct the synthetic seismogram.

+- To mark the Horizons and Structure on the seismic Section by using well data.

+- Generation of time and depth contour maps

+- Petro physical analysis to infer the reservoir properties.

+- Analyzing seismic attributes.